andrei-akopian/TMPTSCH/README.md

 A lot of the code was written with Weenote and Big as references.

 [qrcode.js](https://davidshimjs.github.io/qrcodejs/) for QR Code generation. (and Cloudflare CDN for loading the script form the web)

+Used [Lorem Picusm](https://picsum.photos/) for demo placeholder images.

+### Contribute?

+I don't know why you would want to do something here, but if you do be ready for an absolute mess of a CSS and a bunch of spaggetti code.
+In order to handle QR Codes, comments, and the editting features all while making sure you can save and open the file without anything breaking, I made the code a complete mess.

+And yes there are quite a few "you have to do this, because if you don't an edgecase breaks" sort of things.

+Because this is my first "major" app, there is no consistency in the code whatsoever, and although I did try to follow "best practices," manage your expectations.